dolcalmi/Rx-StorageHelper-W8-WP8/README.md

-Storage-Helper-W8---WP8
+Reactive Storage Helper - Windows 8 / Windows phone 8
 =======================

-Storage helper for windows 8 and windows phone 8 apps
+A small class to help with storage when you are using reactive extensions.
+Works on windows 8 store apps and windows phone 8 apps.

+Basically is a "common helper" class used in my projects to save models and streams (Eg: images) into local storage.

+Hope it helps ;)